aircode610/Qlankr/README.md

 - **Risk assessment** — what's likely to break and why, derived from code relationships in the knowledge graph
 - **Test suggestions** — unit tests to write for high-risk changed functions, integration tests for cross-module interactions, and E2E plans for user-facing scenarios

 The analysis is interactive.
 After each stage you can approve the output, add context, or ask the agent to dig deeper.
-You choose which workflow to pursue: unit+integration tests, or E2E planning.
+You choose which workflow to pursue: unit + integration tests, or E2E planning.

 ### Bug Reproduction

 Describe a bug in plain text.
-The agent runs a 7-stage pipeline:
+The agent runs a 5-stage pipeline:

 1. **Triage** — classifies severity and identifies which components and game mechanics are involved
 2. **Mechanics analysis** — analyzes code paths, call graphs, and root cause hypotheses; you review before it proceeds
 3. **Reproduction planning** — generates step-by-step reproduction steps with environment requirements
-4. **Research** — aggregates evidence from logs (Grafana, Kibana), docs (Notion, Confluence), and tickets (Jira) in one place
-5. **Research checkpoint** — you review the evidence and can redirect before the final report
+4. **Research** — aggregates evidence from logs (Grafana, Kibana), docs (Notion, Confluence), and tickets (Jira) in one place; you review and can add context before the final report
-6. **Report generation** — synthesizes everything into a structured developer-ready report with reproduction steps, affected components, log references, and severity classification
+5. **Report generation** — synthesizes everything into a structured developer-ready report with reproduction steps, affected components, log references, and severity classification

-The final report can be exported as Markdown or PDF.
+The final report can be exported as Markdown or PDF, or pushed directly to Jira.

 ### Knowledge Graph

 Before running analysis, Qlankr indexes your repository into a queryable knowledge graph (powered by GitNexus and KuzuDB).
 The graph captures function-level relationships across your codebase: callers, callees, module boundaries, execution flows.
 The agent uses this graph — not just file diffs — to understand impact.

 The graph is visualized in the UI with Sigma.js and can be explored directly: click nodes, filter by depth, toggle edge types.

+### Projects & History

+Qlankr is organized around named projects.
+Each project maps to a GitHub repository.
+All PR analyses and bug reports are saved per project and can be replayed from the history view.
+Multiple users can share the same Qlankr instance with full data isolation via row-level security.

 ---